boldflight/BibleConverter/test_EPUB/output/1tim.md

 [14] So I want younger women to marry, raise children, and manage a household, in order to give the adversary no opportunity to vilify us.
 [15] For some have already wandered away to follow Satan.
 [16] If a believing woman has widows in her family, let her help them.
 The church should not be burdened, so that it may help the widows who are truly in need.

 [17] Elders who provide effective leadership must be counted worthy of double honor, especially those who work hard in speaking and teaching.
-[18] For the scripture says, “Do not muzzle an ox while it is treading out the grain,” and, “The worker deserves his pay.”
+[18] For the scripture says, “**_Do not muzzle an ox while it is treading out the grain_**,” and, “The worker deserves his pay.”
-[19] Do not accept an accusation against an elder unless it can be confirmed by two or three witnesses.
+[19] Do not accept an accusation against an elder unless it can be confirmed _by two or three witnesses_.
 [20] Those guilty of sin must be rebuked before all, as a warning to the rest.
 [21] Before God and Christ Jesus and the elect angels, I solemnly charge you to carry out these commands without prejudice or favoritism of any kind.
 [22] Do not lay hands on anyone hastily and so identify with the sins of others.
 Keep yourself pure.